 I am the kind of guy who wants an easy all-in-one solution for my game collection.

-I don’t want to have to think about what console, what program, what settings.. blah blah blah.
-I wanna open up my program, choose my game and go go go!
+I don’t want to have to think about what console, what program, what settings… blah blah blah.
+All I want to do is open up my program, choose my game and go go go!

 The absolute best and easiest emulation solution for users on the MacOS is OpenEmu.

 With support for Atari, Famicom, Game Boy, Game Gear, Neo Geo, NES, Nintendo DS, N64, GameCube, Sega Genesis, Playstation, PSP, SNES, Virtual Boy and WonderSwan to name a few… this thing has got it all covered.

 OpenEmu is free, easy to setup, easy to use, supports external controllers, and just makes keeping your retro game collection in one place as easy as possible.